shinokumura/FPY_betadecay/README.md

 ```

 ## Run
-1. Calculte fission yiled by Talys using following input file as an example.
+1. Calculate fission yield by Talys using following input file as an example.

 ```
 projectile n